mephone4s/mephone4s/README.md

-if the body and the life were two things that we could divide, i'd deliver up my shell to be filled with somebody else
+if i had the offer to do it again, make me invincible, invisible, or brain-dead.

 <!--
 **MEPHONE4S/MEPHONE4S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.